BAAI-DCAI/MMVU/README.md

 </p>

-This repo contains the official evaluation code and dataset for the paper“Seeing Clearly, Answering Incorrectly: A Multimodal Robustness Benchmark for Evaluating MLLMs on Leading Questions”.
+This repo contains the official evaluation code and dataset for the paper“Unveiling the Ignorance of MLLMs: Seeing Clearly, Answering Incorrectly”.

 ## 📢 News and Updates
+* 2025.02.27 🎉 The paper appears on CVPR25'!
 * 2024.06.18 🔥 **Checkpoints are released!** Check more details in HuggingFace: [Bunny-MMR-3B](https://huggingface.co/AI4VR/Bunny-MMR-3B), [Bunny-MMR-4B](https://huggingface.co/AI4VR/Bunny-MMR-4B), [Bunny-MMR-8B](https://huggingface.co/AI4VR/Bunny-MMR-8B).
 * 2024.06.18 🔥 **Paper is ready.** Check more details in [arXiv](https://arxiv.org/abs/2406.10638).
 * 2024.06.17 🔥 **Demo is available.** Check more details in [link](https://law1223.github.io/Multimodal-Robustness-Benchmark/).
 Welcome everyone to try it!